sailscastshq/docs.sailscasts.com/docs/klean-ui/components/date-range-picker.md

 ## Value and form contract

 The value is `{ start, end }`.
 A picker named `period` submits two native form
 entries: `period[start]` and `period[end]`.
-An unfinished boundary stays an empty string rather than becoming a partial date or a timezone-dependent Date.
+Committed state is always empty, start-only, or a complete ordered range.
+It never contains a partial date, an end without a start, or a timezone-dependent Date.

 Ranges are inclusive: the start and end may be the same day.
 That is useful for one-day reports and stays.
 If a product requires at least one day between the